cea-hpc/modules/MIGRATING.rst

 Sticky modules
 --------------

-Module stickyness is introduced, in a similar fashion than on the `Lmod`_ project, to allow to glue modules to the loaded environment.
+Module stickiness is introduced, in a similar fashion than on the `Lmod`_ project, to allow to glue modules to the loaded environment.
 A sticky module cannot be unloaded, unless if the unload action is forced or if the module reloads after being unloaded.